Welcome to the new KidsHealth website! See what is new.

 • pēpi under 12 months need investigation after a UTI to see if there is anything wrong with their urinary tract

-What is the urinary tract and how does it normally work?
+The urinary tract and how it works

 The urinary tract is the kidneys, ureters, bladder, and urethra.